 They stuck.
 I stared into my morning mirror, noticeably disgruntled.

 There’s no question in my mind that women are more judgmental of other women, less forgiving of superficial or momentary shortcomings, and willing to cut men more slack.
+My impressions that this is the case are a matter of my experience.

 All women?
 Of course not.
 My statement is a generalization, yet one I’ve found too often true, though it saddens me to say.